 RoadNotes: Mitsubishi Eclipse Cross facelift (Japanese-market)

 The Cross has eclipsed its lineage, so what good is it as a crossover?
+Apparently, more to it than meets the eye.

 The Eclipse of today is fully foreign to the Eclipse pre-financial crisis.
 This is partially why the nameplate has crossed two parallel demographics – youthful sports cars to compromise-attracting crossovers.